etiennebr/rstdocs/Applications/Geometry/GeneratePlyFile.rst

 - **3D grid** : 3D grid conversion mode

 **Output Cartographic Map Projection**
 Parameters of the output map projection to be used.
 Available choices are:

 - **Universal Trans-Mercator (UTM)** : A system of transverse mercator projections dividing the surface of Earth between 80S and 84N latitude.

- - **Zone number** : The zone number ranges from 1 to 60 and allows to define the transverse mercator projection (along with the hemisphere)
+ - **Zone number** : The zone number ranges from 1 to 60 and allows to define the transverse mercator projection (along with the hemisphere).

  - **Northern Hemisphere** : The transverse mercator projections are defined by their zone number as well as the hemisphere.
 Activate this parameter if your image is in the northern hemisphere.

 - **Lambert II Etendu** : This is a Lambert Conformal Conic projection mainly used in France.